 Latex balloons bring joy to parties worldwide.
 But have you ever wondered what they're actually made of?
 Let's explore the simple yet fascinating materials behind these party essentials.

 Latex balloons are primarily made from natural rubber latex1, a milky fluid tapped from rubber trees, combined with small amounts of pigments and additives to enhance color and durability.
+This natural composition makes them different from synthetic alternatives2.

 Many people assume balloons are made from plastic, but latex balloons come from a renewable natural source.
 The production process maintains the material's natural properties while creating vibrant, long-lasting celebration items.
 Now let's look deeper into what exactly goes into making these popular party decorations.